maribelcarrillo/tw-docops-course/README.md

 # Technical Writing DocOps Course

 Hello this is my readme file.
 I have no idea what to write here.
-I will continue writing because the requisites are to have one parragraph.
+I will continue writing because one of the requisites is to have one parragraph.
 As we know, parragraphs can't have only one sentence.
 Now that I have more sentences, I can stop writing.

 I have two cats:
 - Toribio